LeedsCodeDojo/DigitRecogniser/README.md

 [Kaggle] (http://www.kaggle.com/competitions) which includes an ongoing competition for digit recognisers
 [@brandewinder's original F# Dojo](https://github.com/c4fsharp/Dojo-Digits-Recognizer), where this originated
 My [Digit recognition in F# with k-nearest neighbours blog post](http://relentlessdevelopment.wordpress.com/2014/05/29/digit-recognition-in-f-with-k-nearest-neighbours/), which steps through a sligtly more in-depth implementation than you'd typically manage in the dojo.
+The official event review on the [LCD Events Archive](http://leedscodedojo.github.io/archive.html).
 Ikhsan's [blog post about the evening](http://www.ikhsan.me/post/99212998917/leeds-code-dojo-digit-recogniser-with-knn)

 Base Solution Implementations